Nuitka/Nuitka/README.txt

 temporary variables.
 Avoiding the malloc per new value would give the most benefit of all things I assume.

+*** pylife.py

+Changed iteration from 20 to 7 and initial population to only 800 to reduce the run time of the test.
+Takes 1 second now only, before it was 16s.

 ** Deleted examples:

 *** ac_encode.py